The Feminist Autonomous Centre for research (FAC research) is a space for learning,

 in between

-An oral history project with Albanian immigrants living in Greece, in collaboration with MiQ, supported by The Europe Challenge.
+An oral history project with Albanian immigrants living in Greece, in collaboration with MiQ.

-FAC research is a labour of love five years in the making.
+FAC research is a labour of love six years in the making.

 We want to find collective solutions to problems and burdens that, under capitalism, we bear individually: